-

 (6) Enjoin a party from listing the real property for sale, lease, or any other similar advertisement.

-(e) The Administrative Office of the Courts shall develop a form for the expedited relief filing established by this section and the clerk of superior court shall make the form available for a petitioner.
-In addition to the requirements set forth in this section, the form shall include clear language notifying the filing party that providing false information or statements is perjury pursuant to G.S.
-14‑209 and punishable as a Class F felony.
+SECTION 4.
+The Administrative Office of the Courts shall develop a form for the expedited relief petition to be filed pursuant to G.S.
+41‑10.2, as enacted by Section 2 of this act, and the clerk of superior court shall make the form available for a petitioner.
+In addition to the requirements set forth in Section 2 of this act, the form shall include clear language notifying the filing party that providing false information or statements is perjury and is punishable as a felony pursuant to G.S.
+14‑209.

-SECTION 3.
-Section 1 of this act becomes effective October 1, 2025, and applies to instruments and documents presented for registration on or after that date.
-Section 2 of this act becomes effective October 1, 2025, and applies to causes of action arising on or after that date.
+SECTION 5.
+Section 1 of this act becomes effective July 1, 2026, and applies to instruments and documents presented for registration on or after that date.
+Section 2 of this act becomes effective July 1, 2026, and applies to causes of action arising on or after that date.
+Section 3 of this act becomes effective July 1, 2026, and applies to offenses committed on or after that date.
 The remainder of this act is effective when it becomes law.